jwstegemann/fritz2/www/src/pages/docs/30_State Management.md

 The CSS-class `mount-point` consists only of a `display: contents;` directive so that the element will not appear in the visual rendering of the page.

-Whenever the mount-point is definitely the only sub-element of its parent element, you can omit the dedicated `<div>`-mount-point-tag by setting the `into` parameter to the parent element.
+Whenever the mount-point is definitely the only child-element of its parent element, you can omit the dedicated `<div>`-mount-point-tag by setting the `into` parameter to the parent element.
 In this case the rendering engine uses the existing parent node as reference for the mount-point:
 ```kotlin